su1c1n1v/git-sheet-cheat/README.md

     - List of ignored files, will not be tracked in the git.
 - ***HEAD***
     - Point to the current branch.
+- ***Forking a git project***
+    - Basecally clone a project in another server, allowing others to work in another repository.
 ---

 ### Credits: Vinícius Costa